What is the best sleeping position for back pain?

 - Spine misalignment

 Being acute or chronic, it will still disrupt your sleep.
 You will still need to pay attention to your sleeping positions to minimize the pain to ensure a good deep sleep at night.

 When back pain becomes an issue, using a pillow is the most affordable and straightforward solution which can provide some relief.

 When lying on your side in a fetal position, with a pillow between your needs, it helps keep the spine in alignment.
 This will also reduce stress on the hips, which is another cause for back pain.

-A pillow which has the right firmness will prevent the upper leg from pulling the spine out of neutral position.
+A pillow that has the right firmness will prevent the upper leg from pulling the spine out of a neutral position.

 One of the things you want to make sure is that the pillow resting underneath your head is thick enough to align your head with your spine.
 Your hipbones should be stacked right on top of each other so that your spine remains in a neutral position.